Rome St Peter’s Basilica High Altar | Vatican City Exclusive Private Official Tours

 Rome St Peter’s Basilica High Altar in | Vatican City Exclusive Private Official Tours.
 Customized guided tours of Rome and The Vatican Museum

-After having enjoyed the general view of the basilica we proceed to visit the aisles, where all around, as a court of honor to the great prince of the Apostles, are the most important monuments of the successors of St. Peter.
-For the people who have time, the examination of these monuments offers a very interesting study, as they represent the history of sculpture of about four centuries; but in our modest work, we can only call the attention of our readers to the most important ones, remarkable for beauty or historical interest.
+After enjoying the general view of the basilica, we visit the aisles, where all around, as a court of honor to the great prince of the Apostles, are the most important monuments of the successors of St. Peter.
+For those who have time, examining these monuments offers a very interesting study, as they represent the history of sculpture for about four centuries.
+Still, in our modest work, we can only call the attention of our readers to the most important ones, remarkable for beauty or historical interest.

 Rome St Peter’s Basilica | Nearby is another mosaic representing:

-According to another tradition, it was the Senatorial Chair of Pudens the Roman senator, a friend of St. Peter, and is said to have been used as an Episcopal chair, not only by St. Peter but by all early successors of the Apostle.
+According to another tradition, the Senatorial Chair of Pudens was the Roman senator, a friend of St. Peter.
+It is said to have been used as an Episcopal chair by St. Peter and all the early successors of the Apostle.

 On the right, there is the: Monument of Urban the VIII.

-Monuments in Rome highlights the Vatican City, Vatican Museum.
+Monuments in Rome highlight the Vatican City and Vatican Museums.
 Special offers to organize official private guided tours for individuals, large or small groups.
-A selection of the best tours of Rome and the Vatican including skip the line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
+A selection of the best tours of Rome and the Vatican, including skip-the-line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
 Please do not hesitate to contact us to book your tour or holiday in Rome.